franco3x/100-days-of-code/log.md

 ### Day 3: October 9, 2019

-**Today's Progress**: Did some more of PluralSight's interactive SQL course titled, "SQL: Using Joins, Constraints, Normalization, and Subqueries".
+**Today's Progress**: Finished the 2nd module (Constraints) of PluralSight's interactive SQL course titled, "SQL: Using Joins, Constraints, Normalization, and Subqueries".
+Very helpful.
+Went over constraints (duh) such as primary keys and foreign keys.
+Also discussed check constraints.
+Started the 3rd module called Normalization & Relationships on my lunch break.
+This on has me thinking about a 'side' project I'm doing for work.
+I may have figured out how to address a particular issue I was worried about.

+I spoke with my WGU program mentor and he reminded me about the website db-fiddle.com.
+I will check it out later today.